June 24, 2027 A.D. Odaiba, Tokyo, Japan.

 Davis paused, then looked himself over again and scratched his head.
 "Oh.
-Then I guess I am," he admitted with an embarrassed chuckle.
-"OK, forget about that..."
+Guess I am, then," he said with an embarrassed chuckle.
+"OK, forget it!"

-Tai sighed, then looked around with a frown.
-"We should figure out where we are," he announced, turning and starting to walk.
+Tai sighed and frowned as he looked around.
+"We should figure out where we are," he said, turning and starting to walk.
 "Come on."

 Tai, Kari and TK started off into the woods.
-Davis sighed with exasperation.
-He had just transcended time and space and jumped inside a computer; he could not shake the feeling that that was only the first of many crazy surprises for him.
+Davis shook himself all over for a moment.
+He had just jumped inside a computer, and yet he couldn't shake the feeling that wasn't the craziest surprise waiting for him.

-Of course, if he didn't catch up with the others, getting lost would be the only one he would get.
+Then he noticed the others were almost out of sight, and getting lost wasn't a surprise he wanted.
 "Agh, dammit!" he swore, chasing after them.
-"Why're you guys leaving me behind today?"
+"Why're you guys leaving me behind today?!"

 Bored with the easy conquest of the dinosaur, the Emperor crossly cycled through his monitors, looking for something interesting.
-In a way, he regretted progressing his enslaving technology so far; just like his black Digivice, it made things so easy that he hardly had anything to do anymore.
-What could possibly get him out of his rut, but he had no clue what could manage it.
+He almost regretted progressing his enslaving technology so far; just like his black Digivice, it made things so easy that he hardly had anything to do anymore.
+He needed something to get him out of his rut, but he had no clue what could manage it.

 Suddenly, his eyes fell on the Autumnal Forest monitor and he stood up.
-Walking along the path were four humans.
+Walking along the path were four children.
 Though his face didn't show it, his brain registered shock.
-No humans were able to reach this place aside from him; how did one- let alone four- just waltz in without his knowing?
+No humans were able to reach this place aside from him, and yet four—FOUR— just waltzed in without his knowing.
 This was an outrage!

-He raised his hand to dispatch his guards, but then stopped; he should watch them for a while and see what they were up to.
+He raised a hand to dispatch his guards, but then stopped; he should watch them for a while and see what they were up to.
 He sat back down and brought the monitor to the front.
-Maybe these children were here for a reason; maybe they could keep him entertained.
+Maybe these children were here for a reason.
+Maybe they were the entertainment he sought.

-"Huh..."
-Tai muttered as he stood in a high tree branch, using a pocket telescope to look over the trees.
-He had looked past the forest in every direction, but he still didn't know where they were.
+Tai muttered and mumbled as he stood on a high tree branch, using a pocket telescope to look over the trees.
+He had looked past the forest in every direction, but he still had no idea where in the Digital World they were.
 He chuckled at this; on his first adventure, he had scaled a tree just like this in search of exactly the same answer.
-This time, he knew where he was, but not... where.
+This time, he knew where he was, but not… where.
 He chuckled even more, wondering if it was possible to be only half lost.

 "Hey, Tai!
 Do you see anything?"
 Kari's voice came from below.

 He pocketed the telescope and descended the tree.
-"Nope, I don't recognize a thing," he replied.
-"We must be in a new place entirely..."
+"Nope, I don't recognize a thing," he said as he landed.
+"We must be in a new place entirely."

 TK frowned.
-"So we don't know where we are, or why we're here in the first place..." he reasoned, "and to top it all off, we don't know how to get home!"
+"So we don't know where we are, or why we're here in the first place," he said, "and to top it all off, we don't know how to get home!"

 Kari sighed and glanced over at Davis, who was wandering around and gawking at stuff.
-"Not to mention we have to keep an eye on him..." she added.
+"At least he's enjoying himself," she said.

-Tai turned just as he plopped his coin down the slit.
+Tai turned just as he plopped the coin down the slot.
 "No, wait, Davis," he started.
-"I don't think-"
+"I don't think—"

-Before he could finish, the machine puked out a slew of small, bug-eyed, foul-smelling green things.
+Before he could finish, the machine puked out a slew of bug-eyed, foul-smelling green slug creatures.
 They crawled right over the mortified Davis as they fled into the woods, belching and gurgling.

 "WHAAAGH!
 Damn!
 Shit!
 Agh!"
-Davis swore as he struggled to get away from the putrid stampede, but he was quickly lost beneath them.
+Davis swore as he struggled beneath the putrid stampede.

 TK couldn't help but laugh, remembering when those same things had assaulted his friends and him on their own adventure.
 Tai and Kari started to snicker, too.
-For the moment, all their worries vanished as Davis was given a thorough stomping.
+For the moment, all their worries vanished as Davis was nearly smothered.

-When the last of the creatures had left, they walked over to where he lay on the ground, twitching.
-"Ohhhhh..." he groaned as he slowly got to his knees, "what the hell was that?..."
+When the last of the creatures had left, they walked over to where he lay twitching on the ground.
+"Ohhhhh…" he groaned as he slowly got to his knees, "what the hell were those?…"

-Tai looked at the coin slit, then grinned at Davis.
-"I think you needed exact change," he joked.
+Tai looked at the coin slot, then grinned at Davis.
+"Well, you sure got your money's worth," he joked.

 "Yyyyyeccch!"
 Davis retched as he got up and swung his limbs around, trying to clear the air.
 "Those were disgusting!"